The July 2014 groundbreaking for a new tree nursery on the Kris Jarantoski Campus.

 Maintaining and redefining Horticultural Excellence

 The beauty and wonder of plants are integral to a living museum such as the Chicago Botanic Garden.
 A new plant production facility and display garden on the Kris Jarantoski Campus will ensure the Garden's ability to maintain and even redefine horticultural excellence, support advanced plant conservation research, and expand its highly successful plant-based education programs.
 The campus is named in honor of Executive Vice President and Director Kris Jarantoski's guiding vision.
-Jarantoski's honors include the American Horticultural Society's Professional Award for his significant contributions to the field of horticulture.
+Jarantoski's honors include the American Horticultural Society's Professional Award, the Honorary Life Member award from the American Public Gardens Association, as well as the 2015 Arthur Hoyt Scott Medal and Award.

-Integral to the Jarantoski Campus is a garden designed by Belgian landscape architect Peter Wirtz.
-The innovative landscape design will unite the Garden's south end, including the plant production facilities and the Daniel F. and Ada L. Rice Plant Conservation Center, with Evening Island and the Dixon Prairie.
+Integral to the Jarantoski Campus is a garden designed by Wirtz International.
+The innovative landscape design will unite the Garden's south end, including the plant production facilities and the Daniel F. and Ada L. Rice Plant Conservation Science Center, with Evening Island and the Dixon Prairie.
 It will also balance the Learning Campus on the Garden's north end.
 When complete, the Jarantoski Campus will transform this part of the Garden, little known by the public, into a major destination.

 LONG-TERM PLANS AIM FOR DRAMATIC EXPANSION OF GREENHOUSES AND NURSERY